Solomon Islands Rainforests Solomon Islands Rainforests

 States: Solomon Islands, Papua New Guinea

-The Solomon Islands are an arc of high oceanic islands clothed in rain forests and surrounded by blue coral-filled seas.
+The Solomon Islands are an arc of high oceanic islands clothed in rainforests and surrounded by blue coral-filled seas.
 Parrots of blazing colors sweep down slopes, giant tree rats search mountain canopies, and giant prehensile-tailed skinks cling to trees.
-These verdant and isolated islands are known for their many species of pigeons, including the now extinct giant ground Choiseul pigeon, large furry arboreal rats, a diverse bat fauna, and richness in giant land snails, lizards, and frogs.
-Many species of plants and animals occur only on a single island and good portion of the fauna is found only in the archipelago.
+These verdant and isolated islands are known for their many species of pigeons, including the now-extinct giant ground Choiseul pigeon, large furry arboreal rats, a diverse bat fauna, and richness in giant land snails, lizards, and frogs.
+Many species of plants and animals occur only on a single island, and a good portion of the fauna is found only in the archipelago.
 For example, 69 bird species occur nowhere else.

 The flagship species of the Solomon Islands Rainforests ecoregion is the Solomon Islands eclectus parrot.
-Image credit: Marcela Karner, Creative Commons
+Image credit: Image credit: Pixabay, Hans (CC by 4.0)

 This ecoregion consists of tropical lowland and montane forests on Bougainville and Buka Islands in PNG and most of the island nation of the Solomon Islands (not including the Santa Cruz Group).
 The climate of the Solomon Island is tropical wet.
-Only small portions of a few of the islands extend beyond 1,000 m in elevation.
-The mountains on Guadalcanal reach past 2,000 m.
-The Solomons are the result of the subduction of the Australian tectonic plate beneath the Pacific tectonic plate, and the islands are a very active tectonic area.
+Only small portions of a few of the islands extend beyond 1,000 meters in elevation.
+The mountains on Guadalcanal reach over 2,000 meters.
+The Solomons result from the subduction of the Australian tectonic plate beneath the Pacific tectonic plate, and the islands are a very active tectonic area.
 The surface geology of the islands consists predominantly of volcanic rocks, with some metamorphic rocks, uplifted coral islands, and recent alluvium in the lowlands.
 The islands increase in age from northwest to southeast.

 The islands support coastal strand vegetation, mangrove forests, freshwater swamp forests, two types of lowland rain forests, seasonally dry forest and grassland (only on Guadalcanal), and montane rain forest.
-Bougainville also contains floodplain forest, a transitional submontane rain forest, and forest on ancient limestone.
-The most widespread vegetation type is lowland rain forest.
-The canopy is uneven as a result of frequent landslips and treefalls often associated with the island’s heavy rains.
+Bougainville also contains a floodplain forest, a transitional submontane rain forest, and forest on ancient limestone.
+The most widespread vegetation type is lowland rainforest.
+The canopy is uneven due to frequent landslips and treefalls often associated with the island’s heavy rains.
 Common trees include Calophylum kajewskii, C. vitiense, Dillenia salomonensis, Elaeocarpus sphaericus, Endospermum medullosum, and Parinari salomonensis.

 A few smaller protected areas exist: East Rennell World Heritage Site, Kolombangara Forest Reserve, Komarindi Catchment Conservation Area, and Queen Elizabeth National Park.
-They cover only 23% of the land with a combined area of 660 km2.
-There are 36 Key Biodiversity Areas identified for the Solomon Islands, incluidng Kunua Plains and Mount Balbi, Mount Maetambe — Kolombangara River, Gizo, Kolombangara Upland Forest, Marovo Kavachi, Guadalcanal Watersheds, East Rennell, East Makira, Nendo, and Vanikoro.
+They cover only 23 percent of the land, with a combined area of 660 square kilometers.
+There are 36 Key Biodiversity Areas identified for the Solomon Islands, including Kunua Plains and Mount Balbi, Mount Maetambe — Kolombangara River, Gizo, Kolombangara Upland Forest, Marovo Kavachi, Guadalcanal Watersheds, East Rennell, East Makira, Nendo, and Vanikoro.

 1. CEPF.
 2012.
 Ecosystem Profile: East Melanesian Islands Biodiversity Hotspot.
 Critical Ecosystem Partnership Fund, Washington DC.